fritzy/ape-ecs/README.md

 npm test
 ```
 ## Contributors
 * [Ben Morse](https://twitter.com/benathon) -- Ben is an early adopter that provided a lot of insight and you have him to thank for the TypeScript definitions!
+Ben has a game, [Super Game of Life](https://github.com/esromneb/SuperGameOfLife) that uses Ape ECS.

 ## Special Thanks
 * [Jaime Robles](https://twitter.com/DrawnByJaime) -- For the Ape ECS banner!